PForet/Competitive-programming-prep/README.md

 ### And if you don't
 Make sure you can implement (and know how works) linked lists and binary trees.
 Recall that hash tables are in fact Python's `dict` or `set` (so don't implement it yourself).
 Learn the complexity, and you should be good to go.

+## Algorithms

+### Searching
+Make sure you understand and know how to implement a [binary search](https://www.geeksforgeeks.org/binary-search/) (complexity O(log n))

+### Sorting
+Make sure you have a basic understanding of quick-sort and merge-sort and know their complexity ( O(n log n) ).
+Knowing how to implement at least one of the two can be useful, but it's not a priority in my opinion.

 ## Basic exercises to know

 There are several typical domains of programming questions (called _algorithm paradigms_), each related to different skills and ways of thinking.
 The most well known (and probably the more tested) domain is **dynamic programming**.